megaluck/documentation/docs/introduction/01-install.rst

       examples/simpleapp/mc_sc_workflow_example.md;

-  * **examples/simpleapp/target/Sidechains-SDK-simpleapp-0.2.0.jar** - in contains a sidechain application example.
+  * **examples/simpleapp/target/Sidechains-SDK-simpleapp-0.2.0.jar** - A sidechain application example.
 You can find more details in the examples/simpleapp/readme.md file.